KognitionAI/pilecv4j/README.md

 ## Building and building against these libraries.

 To build this you will need to have built OpenCV using [pilecv4j-opencv-packaging](https://github.com/KognitionAI/pilecv4j-opencv-packaging).
-The directory where [pilecv4j-opencv-packaging](https://github.com/KognitionAI/pilecv4j-opencv-packaging) installed the build should containe, in a subdirectory somewhere, the CMake configuration file, `OpenCVModules.cmake`.
+The directory where [pilecv4j-opencv-packaging](https://github.com/KognitionAI/pilecv4j-opencv-packaging) installed the build should contain, in a subdirectory somewhere, the CMake configuration file, `OpenCVModules.cmake`.
+The exact location of this file will depend on what version of OpenCV you're building.
 For example, for OpenCV 4.0.0, the file is at `[install-location]/x64/vc15/staticlib` on Windows and `[install-location]/lib/cmake/opencv4` on Linux.
 You need to supply this location to the build via the `OpenCV_DIR` environment variable.
 See the example below.

 Also, you will need to have the `gstreamer` (development) installed.
 If it's installed in the default location on Linux, the build should pick it up automatically.
 On Windows you'll need to install it and point to the location of the pkg-config information.